IanSteenstra/ai-psychotherapy-eval/README.md

 An Evaluation Framework for Assessing Quality of Care & Risk in AI Psychotherapy.

+## Dataset

+The \`dataset\` folder contains the data generated during my PhD thesis at Northeastern University.

 ## Prerequisites

 *   **Python 3.12** is required to run this project.